Privacy

 We may send you marketing material about our offers and events via email, text, or phone.
 You may opt out of direct marketing at any time (see section 11).

-We need to Process this Data as it is in our legitimate business interests to provide you with a personalised experience when you use our services.
+We need to process this data as it is in our legitimate business interests to provide you with a personalised experience when you use our services,

-Where necessary, we Process this Data based on your consent.
+Where necessary, we process this data based on your consent.

 To provide customer support services.
 It is in our legitimate business interests to respond to any communications we receive from you.
 If you do not wish to provide us with this information, we may not be able to respond fully to your queries.